 4) You receive university recognition for this work in the form of university Latin Honors.
 This is one of the most impressive awards a student can receive, and it will distinguish you as an outstanding scholar for life.

 Doing an honors thesis is very demanding academically and takes a great deal of time and effort.
-Students find that doing the research not only takes time, but writing and even the mechanics of making proper citations, putting together extensive bibliographies, and creating and referencing figures and tables is much more time consuming than they had ever imagined.
-Occasionally, students are unable to complete the thesis in time for the spring deadline.
-As the program guidelines suggest, it is best to start honors research in your junior year.
+Students can find that the process, which involves multiple participants, significant planning and collaboration, and various institutional components (such as securing IRB approval, gaining access to labs and undertaking lab work, etc.) can be not only time consuming but can pose unforeseen challenges.
+Developing a sound research methodology, learning to craft an extended argument, and even the mechanics of referencing figures and tables, making proper citations, and putting together extensive bibliographies, can be more time consuming than students had ever imagined.
+Occasionally, honors students are unable to complete the thesis in time for the spring deadline.
+It is advisable to think well ahead and to begin conducting research, or to prepare for that research, during the junior year prior to registering for the honors program in the senior year.

 There are two other factors you should consider when weighing the advantages and disadvantages of honors research:

 1) Although faculty will help you as much as they can, you will have to work independently more than you may be used to.

 2) Since the final results of your work towards an honors thesis are not known until after applications for graduate school are due, the fact that you are doing an honors thesis may not help with those applications.

 If you are interested pursuing Latin Honors you need to select a professor in the anthropology department who is willing to sponsor your research project and serve as your primary honors advisor for the duration of the project.
 This may be as early as the sophomore year, but ideally will be during the junior year.
 The first semester of the senior year is late to begin planning an honors thesis.